Vyral/base-template/_drafts/our-market-forecast-for-real-estate-in-2020.md

 {% include youtube.html %}

+<center><em>What does 2020 hold for our real estate market?
+Here’s our market forecast for the year.</em></center>

-Now that we’re a month into the new decade, it’s time for us to share our predictions about what this year’s real estate market holds.
+<br>Now that we’re a month into the new decade, it’s time for us to share our predictions about what this year’s real estate market holds.

 Inventory will likely remain low throughout the year. **We saw low inventory last year as well, and this will continue — especially in the lower price ranges**.
 Demand is still incredibly high, and competition will be fierce among first-time homebuyers.